Maikon/personal_blog/_drafts/goals-constraints-burnout.md

 At some point around the same period I was also asked to deliver training for one of our clients.
 The catch: I had 1 week to prepare.
 I don't think I've ever learned so much about a language or technology in such a short space.
-That was one of those moments where I started realising the power of constraints and their effect on me.

-What do all the above have in common?
+What do all of the above have in common?
 Constraints.

 The constraints were ***public commitment*** and/or a ***deadline***.
 Once I had committed to something, I couldn't back out.
 I had to complete it within the expected timeframe or at least give it my best.
 The alternative–letting people down–was not an option.

 Constraints are great because they help you focus on a target and with limited time you're forced to drop anything that's excess or a distraction.
-It's easy to go down to rabbit holes because they're a great place to go and procrastinate.
+It's easy to go down rabbit holes because they're a great place to go and procrastinate.
 I've done this a myriad times.
 Having that constraint of public commitment with a deadline, puts a hatch at the entrance of any unnecessary rabbit hole.